nirmalprojects1988/RestAssuredFrameWork/README.md

 ****************************************************************************

-I have used dummy api which is you will find here https://reqres.in/
+I have used dummy api which is https://reqres.in/
 ****************************************************************************
 Please feel to report any issue or PR for any improvements.
 Reach me at nirmal.chakraborty21@outlook.com